-P=.2 N=6484 Deff=1 Number of OTC=6484 Completion rate for OTC= 99% Accuracy rate for OTC= 98% Effective Sample Size = 450 Target= 450 Original Sample Size= 570 Design effect =1
+P=.2

+N = 6607

+Deff= 1

+Number of OTC= 6607

+Completion rate for OTC= 99.1%

+Accuracy rate for OTC= 97.0%

+Effective Sample Size= 450

+Target= 450

+Original Sample Size= 570

+Design Effect = 1

-APPENDIX C: SYNAR SURVEY INSPECTION PROTOCOL
+APPENDIX C: SYNAR SURVEY INSPECTION PROTOCOL SUMMARY

-State: FFY: 2014
+FFY: 2018

-Note: Upload to WebBGAS a copy of the Synar inspection form under the heading "Synar Inspection Form" and a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections under the heading "Synar Inspection Protocol."
+n spection F d to WebBGAS a copy of the Synar inspection form under the heading "Synar Form" and a copy of the protocol used to train inspection teams on conducting and a results of the Synar inspections under the heading "Synar Inspection Protocol."

-1. How does the state Synar survey protocol address the following?
+1. How doe es the state Synar survey protocol address the following?

 a.
 Consummated buy attempts?

+⊠ Required

-Permitted under specified circumstances (Describe: )
+Permitted under specified circumstances (Describe:

+☐ Not permitted

 b.
 Youth inspectors to carry ID?

+⊠ Required

-Permitted under specified circumstances (Describe: )
+Permitted under specified circumstances (Describe:)

+☐ Not permitted

 c.
 Adult inspectors to enter the outlet?

+Required

-$\square$ Permitted under specified circumstances (Describe: If the transactions location poses a potential threat to the minor operative or past incidents with employees warrant such, then an agent may enter at his or own discretion.
+tran Permitted under specified circumstances (Describe: If the location of the saction poses a potential threat to the minor operative or past incidents with employees rant such, then an agent may enter at his or her own discretion.)

+☐ Not permitted

 d.
 Youth inspectors to be compensated?

+⊠ Required

-Permitted under specified circumstances (Describe:
+Permitted under specified circumstances (Describe:)

+☐ Not permitted

-2. Identify the agency(ies) or entity(ies) that actually conduct the random, unannounced Synar inspections of tobacco outlets.
+2. - the agency(ies) or entity(ies) that actually conduct the random, unannounced spections of tobacco outlets.
 (Check all that apply.)

-- $\square$ Law enforcement agency(ies)
+Law enforcement agency(ies)

-- State or local government agency(ies) other than law enforcement
+State or local government agency(ies) other than law enforcement

-- Private contractor(s)
+Private contractor(s)

 Other

-List the agency name(s): Alabama ABC Enforcement Agency
+List t the agency name(s): Alabama Law Enforcement Agency (ALEA) and Alabama

+Alcohol and Beverage Control Board (ABC)

 3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)?

-Always Usually Sometimes Rarely Never

-- 4. Describe the type of tobacco products that are requested during Synar inspections. - a.
-What type of tobacco products are requested during the inspection? - Cigarettes Small Cigars/Cigarillos Smokeless Tobacco - b.
+4. Describe the type of tobacco products that are requested during Synar inspections. a.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
 The case agent with approval from his or her immediate supervisor designates that item (s) are to be purchased at the start of the detail.
-Many times the type or tobacco purchased is directly related to open and or ongoing complaints received within the regional offices.

-5. Describe the methods used to recruit, select, and train youth inspectors and adult supervisors.

-Community, schools, civic contacts, and MADD referrals

-- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.
-Legal b.
-Procedural
+Many times the type or tobacco purchase is directly related to open or ongoing complaints received within the regional offices.
+5a. .
+Describe the methods used to recruit, select, and train adult supervisors.
+Covered by ABC Protocol and Policy 5b. .
+Describe the methods used to recruit, select, and train youth inspectors.
+Community, schools, civic contacts, and MADD referrrals 6.
+Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? a.
+Legal ⊠ Yes □ No (If Yes, please describe.)
+Covered by ABC Protocol and Policy b.
+Procedural ∑ Yes (If Yes, please describe.)

+Covered by ABC Protocol

+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?

+a.
+Legal

-🖂 Yes 🗌 No
+∑ Yes □ No

 (If Yes, please describe.)

-Covered by ABC policy and protocol

-Yes 🗌 No

-Covered by ABC protocol
+Covered by the Alabama Supreme Court decision and ABC Policy

-- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process? - a.
-Legal b.
+b.
 Procedural

+∑ Yes

+(If Yes , please describe.)

-Covered by Alabama Supreme Court decision and ABC policy
+Covered by Alabama Supreme Court decision and ABC Policy

-- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? - a.
-Legal b.
+8. inspecti re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

+a.
+Legal

+∑ Yes □ No

+(If Yes , please describe.)

+Covered by the Alabama Supreme Court decision and ABC Policy

+b.
 Procedural

-Covered by the Alabama Supreme Court decision and ABC policy
+b.
+Procedural

+b.

-Yes 🗌 No
+ь. ⊠ Yes □ No

-Covered by the Alabama Supreme Court decision and ABC policy